-We recognize that the power of song spreads peace, heralds positive change, speaks truth, and builds solidarity.
+We recognize the power of music to spread peace, herald positive change, speak truth, and build solidarity.

 We know that the road will be long and hard.
 Gathering for song keeps us connected and fills our spirits for the work ahead.

 Vocal Resistance includes adults who have not sung since they were children alongside professional singers.
 The intergenerational choir spans all phases of life: adults, teens, children, moms, dads, grandparents.
 We have rural and city folk.
 People of many faiths and people who are not religious are members of this choir.
-We include life-long Ohioans and transplants.
+We include life-long Ohioans and transplants from around the country and around the world.
 We welcome people of all gender identities and expressions.
 Vocal Resistance believes that diversity makes us stronger.
 We are regular people who love our country and care about humanity.
 And we can’t keep quiet anymore.
 We are singing out for justice, empathy, and peace.

 Why do people sing with Vocal Resistance?

 “I sing because while there is much division right now, the purity of song cannot be argued.
 I sing because I love my country, and I cannot sit quietly while I watch a corrupt administration dismantle our democracy.
 I sing because I want to express my deep feelings from a place of love and connection with others.
 And while singing with others, I find my voice and my courage to stand up for what is right.”
 A.F.